 - Representing a major beverage company in Lanham Act case regarding marketing for hard seltzer products.

-- Representing a bar and restaurant service provider in tortious interference and unfair competition case against its competitor.
+- Representing a bar and restaurant service provider in tortious interference and unfair competition case against its competitor

 - Represented a major telecommunications firm in a Lanham Act case regarding marketing for wireless network technology.

-- Represented a major telecommunications firm in class action and FTC proceedings related to certain network management protocols involving alleged “throttling” of wireless data speed.
+- Represented a major telecommunications firm in a class action and FTC proceedings related to certain network management protocols involving alleged “throttling” of wireless data speed.

 - Represented a large software company in arbitration regarding holdback provisions of a merger agreement.